-Help Ignatius House launch, serve, or expand four initiatives that serve those suffering on the margins:
+Help Ignatius House launch, assist, or expand five initiatives that serve those suffering on the margins:

-2. Ignatian Spirituality Project – retreats for those rebuilding their lives after homelessness and addiction recovery.
+2. Ignatian Spirituality Project – retreats for those rebuilding healthful lives after homelessness and addiction recovery.

 3. Bee at Peace – new faith-sharing circles for women of color to inspire peace, rejuvenating stillness, and connection.
 (Launching in 2020)

 4. Hispanic Outreach – Spanish-language retreats offering spiritual fortification for day laborers building hopeful new futures.